-Based on data from the Department of Energy ("DOE"), domestic oil demand growth in 2017 remained robust driven by the growth in transport fuels- gasoline, jet and diesel.
+Based on data from the DOE, domestic oil demand growth in 2017 remained robust driven by the growth in transport fuels - gasoline, jet and diesel.
 The growth in transport fuels offset the lower fuel oil use for power generation.

 Crude price benchmark, Dubai, averaged USD53.17 per barrel ("bbl"), higher than 2016 average of USD41.27/bbl.
 The increase in prices was due to high compliance among oil producing countries with production cut deals.